 My name is Basil Lvoff -

-I am a Doctor of Philosophy in Comparative Literature (specializing in Slavic Studies) and a Kandidat Nauk (Russian Ph.D. equivalent) in Literary Criticism.
-On the Scholarship page, you may read about my American and Russian dissertations (defended at the CUNY Graduate Center and Moscow State University, respectively), as well as about my articles, conferences papers, and other talks I have been invited to deliver or organized myself.
+I am a Doctor of Philosophy in Comparative Literature (specializing in Slavic Studies) and a Candidate of Philology in Literary Criticism (equivalent to a Ph.D. degree).
+On the Scholarship page, you may read about my American and Russian dissertations (defended at the CUNY Graduate Center and Moscow State University, respectively), as well as about my articles, conference papers, and other talks I have been invited to deliver or organized myself.

 Based in New York City, I have taught a variety of culture, literature, history, and language courses at Columbia University as well as at Barnard, Hunter, and Baruch Colleges.